 Both materials are composite materials that are typically installed via the loose-lay (floating “click-lock”) method.
-As the names would imply, the primary difference is in their core/substrate makeup and materials: SPC rigid core vinyl floors have a core that is mostly made from stone – roughly 60% calcium carbonate (limestone) content, whereas WPC is made mostly from plastic and may have additional wood products in it, including wood powder/flour.
+As the names would imply, the primary difference is in their core/substrate makeup and materials: rigid core vinyl SPC flooring has a core that is mostly made from stone – roughly 60% calcium carbonate (limestone) content.
+Comparatively, WPC is made mostly from plastic and may have additional wood products in it, including wood powder/flour.
 This tends to make WPC slightly lighter but less durable and dimensionally stable than SPC.
 SPC is denser and much more water-resistant despite generally being thinner than WPC, due to its ultra-stable stone composite core.
 Neither requires a perfectly flat sub-floor to be laid, which is an advantage over hardwoods and tile.

 Are WPC and SPC just vinyl floors?

 While many vinyl floors get a bad reputation for being cheap and not quite as durable, WPC and SPC are slightly different.
 These composite materials do have a layer of printed vinyl, but these floors more closely mimic real wood and stone.
 Additionally, their composite material structure makes them less prone to expansion and contraction, easier to install right on the concrete, and extremely resistant to water, making them a great choice for floors that see heavy traffic or regular wear and tear.